chaimain/asgardpy/.github/CONTRIBUTING.md

         mypy src/asgardpy
         codespell src/asgardpy

     We also have [`pre-commit hook`](https://pre-commit.com/) for automatic adherence for the above checks with each commit.
+With this you can can run all the above tests with

+        pre-commit run

     We also strive to maintain high test coverage, so most contributions should include additions to the existing unit tests.
 These tests are run with [`pytest`](https://docs.pytest.org/en/latest/), which you can use to locally run any test modules that you've added or changed.